 Being a good listener combined with a passion for problem-solving has led Robert to the role as Learner Success Advisor at Practical Outcomes.
-He loves being able to support learners with practical issues as well as personal challenges.
+They love being able to support learners with practical issues as well as personal challenges.

 “I’ve always loved supporting people so being able to utilise this in my career is fantastic!
 As a vocal feminist and active advocate of LGBTQ* rights and cultural sensitivity, working with people from different backgrounds and demographics is deeply satisfying to me.”

-Originally from beautiful Bath in the UK, Robert knew he wanted to work in welfare provision when he spent a year as Vice-President Welfare of his Students’ Union, where he helped students with issues as diverse as housing, equality and mental health.
-After studying a Masters in Gender & Media, he realised he wanted to apply this in an educational context.
+Originally from beautiful Bath in the UK, Robert knew they wanted to work in welfare provision when they spent a year as Vice-President Welfare of their Students’ Union, where they helped students with issues as diverse as housing, equality and mental health.
+After studying a Masters in Gender & Media, they realised they wanted to apply this in an educational context.

 Experienced, passionate trainers